Minute Minuet - Great for stretching those tendons.

 I've come up with a 'minuet' for you this time.
 It lasts about a minuet, so I've called it the 'Minute Minuet'.
 To be honest, I don't really know the definition of a minuet, but I think they sound something like this little piece.

 I would first like to say that I'm not a classical guitarist and I know I'm not doing this little composition justice.
 I would love to have better classical technique, the kind that makes nylon strings sing, but I have put my time into other things over the years and it does take years to acquire that fluidity.
-I gave my old Goya nylon string a go for this one, the first time I've played it since I fixed it.
+I gave my old Goya nylon string a go for this one.

 It's in the key of C and consists mostly of just a melody line and a bass line.
 It's not all that difficult to play, but there are a couple of sections where your fingers may require some convincing.
 You'll notice I didn't add chord names to the movie for this one.
 Since it's mostly a series of double stops, it seemed redundant to do so, but they're written in the tab below in case you want to play this as a duet with someone.
 The time signature is 3/4, 3 beats to the bar.
 You can see in the tab there's a pickup note on the third beat beat to start it all off.